Diwali Music Lesson Ideas

 I remember making an attempt years ago by using this video to teach my Year 1s.

-Considering that this video is made by Appu Series, I deem this video reliable at that time.
-I applaud their effort to recreate their original song in various Indian dialects which proved very useful for my teaching purpose.
-In Malaysia, Tamil is one of the most common spoken Indian languages.
+This video is made by Appu Series, I deem this video reliable.
+I applaud their effort to recreate their original song in various Indian dialects.
+It proved to be very useful for my lessons.
+Tamil is one of the most commonly spoken Indian languages by the locals in Malaysia.

-Having said that, Diwali Is Here still has a cringe factor for me as I knew that musically wise, it’s a song written in Western tradition and hence not very authentic in that sense.
+Diwali Is Here still has a cringe factor for me as I knew that musically wise, it’s a song written in Western tradition.
+Hence, it is not very authentic.
 On the other hand, it’s not easy to teach Carnatic or microtonal music to young children.
 Sometimes we have to make do with what we have.

 3. Orff Inspired Diwali Lesson

-This year when I set out to help my students be culturally aware, I knew I have to up my game.
+I knew I have to up my game when I set out to help my students be more culturally aware.
 This morning when I check my mail, I was so glad to see this resource by Teaching with Orff pop up.
 It is really difficult to come by authentic Diwali or Deepavali lesson plans like this.
-I especially liked the fact that Manju Durairaj is Orff trained and she is a very talented and tech savvy Music teacher too!
+I especially liked the fact that Manju Durairaj is Orff-trained.
+She is a very talented and tech savvy Music teacher too!
 If I was back at in-person Music class now, I would carry out this lesson shared by her.
-The lesson includes some useful resource which includes the written lesson plan, video and pronunciation sample.
+The lesson includes some useful resources which includes the written lesson plan, video and pronunciation sample.
 Isn’t that awesome pawsome?

-Another resource that I would like to share and it’s also Orff inspired is by O For Tuna.
+Another resource that is also Orff inspired is by O For Tuna.
 She has a pretty comprehensive sample of resource that all of us can emulate.
-Her suggestion comprises of the ways you can introduce the music and festival, the Dandhiya dance and music and even arts and crafts activities.
-She also quoted the Manju Durairaj lesson plan which I shared earlier.
+Her suggestion comprises of the ways you can introduce the music and festival.
+The Dandhiya dance and music and arts and crafts activities.

-Now that Manju Durairaj is in my radar, I chanced upon this upcoming live YouTube video where she will likely share more ideas about teaching Diwali music.
+Now that Manju Durairaj is in my radar, I chanced upon this upcoming live YouTube video.
 I can’t wait for this!

 4. Diwali Dance

 Here is also another fun video I found by this YouTube channel called Bollywood Groove.
-The instructor is very energetic and key dance movements and poses were included.
+The instructor is very energetic.
+There are key dance movements and poses used in Indian-style dance included.

 Another dance to consider would be the Dandiya dance or also known as Stick Dance.
 It is typically performed for a Gujerati festival called Navratri festival.
 As I wanted to be sure, I confirmed with an ex-colleague, Ms Shopana who I know is a trained Indian dancer that this dance is appropriate to be performed for Diwali celebrations.
 It’s a really fun dance to learn once you’ve seen it.
 Here’s a really cute one!